 Rockers Sign High School Standout George Wolkow, Big 12 Shortstop Cooper Kelly

 Ashwaubenon, Wis. - The Green Bay Rockers are excited to announce the signing of two more players to this summer's upcoming roster.
-These two players are South Carolina commit third baseman/outfielder George Wolkow and Kansas shortstop Cooper Kelly.
+These two players are South Carolina commit, third baseman/outfielder George Wolkow, and Kansas infielder Cooper Kelly.
 As a high school player, Wolkow has signed a two-year contract with the Rockers.

-"George Wolkow is one of the top amateur players in the country and extremely gifted for a player of his size.
+"George Wolkow is one of the top amateur players in the country and extremely gifted for a player with his stature.
 Fans are going to love watching him play and his left-handed bat should be a force at Capital Credit Union Park this summer," said Rockers general manager John Fanta.
-"Cooper Kelly was one of the top infielders in the state of Kansas coming out of high school and his switch-hitting pedigree and ability to defend up the middle is another exciting addition to this roster."
+"Cooper Kelly was one of the top infielders in the state of Kansas coming out of high school and his switch-hitting pedigree and ability to defend up the middle is another exciting addition to our roster."

 At just 17 years old, 6-foot-7, South Carolina commit, George Wolkow has drawn a tremendous amount of national attention.
 Currently attending Downers Grove North High School, he's one of the top high school players in the nation who was ranked No. 6 in the class of 2024 before reclassifying to the 2023 MLB Draft class.
 The third baseman/corner outfielder is ranked the No. 1 third baseman in Illinois and the No. 4 at the hot corner for the entire country by Perfect Game.
 The decision to reclassify to the 2023 draft class for Wolkow came after competing in Perfect Game's 2021 WWBA World Championship in Jupiter, Florida.
 In that tournament, the 15-year old Wolkow hit .500 and played in every game.
 In 2022 he played for the USA National 15U Team and the All-American game at Dodger Stadium.
 He was also invited to the Prep Baseball Report Super 60 showcase for the top 60 underclassmen in the 2023 MLB draft class.
 Wolkow will look to add more high-level experience to his resume before this summer's MLB Draft, where he projects to be a high selection.
 If he decides to forego the draft, Wolkow has signed a 2-year contract to spend his next two summers in Green Bay.